 Bacterial skin infections are quite common.
-As the largest organ in the human body, the skin is the front-line defense against dangerous organisms.
-It is also home to a healthy balance of good and bad bacteria, which usually cause little drama until an imbalance in the skin's defenses creates the opportunity for unfriendly bacteria to wreak havoc.
-When this happens, the results range from mildly annoying to fatal.
+As the largest organ in the human body, the skin is the front-line of defense against dangerous organisms.
+It is also home to a healthy balance of good and bad bacteria, which are generally not problematic until an imbalance in the skin's defenses creates an opportunity for unfriendly bacteria to cause skin infections.

-Commonly known as boils, furuncles, pus-filled follicular infections, and carbuncles, collections of boils, can appear on any part of the body.
-If they’re large enough, they may contain infected pus that a doctor must drain and lance.
-Boils occur when bacteria multiply under the skin too quickly for the immune system to kill them off.
-They can go away on their own, or the individual may need antibiotics.
+Commonly referred to as boils, furuncles are pus-filled follicular infections.
+Furuncles, as well as carbuncles — clusters of boils — can appear on any part of the body.
+If they are large enough, they may contain infected pus that a doctor must drain and lance.
+Boils occur when bacteria under the skin multiply too quickly for the immune system to kill them off.
+These infections may resolve on their own or may require antibiotics.

 Folliculitis is a common infection that affects the hair follicles.
 The infection commonly occurs due to shaving facial hair.
 Shaving causes cracks in the skin that allow bacteria to enter the follicles, resulting in bumpy, irritated skin.
 Hot tub folliculitis can develop when aquatic facilities fail to maintain tubs properly; a bacterium called Pseudomonas aeruginosa, which thrives in hot, poorly chlorinated water, often causes these infections.
 The best treatment is to keep skin dry and clean; seek a doctor's advice if the issue does not resolve within 72 hours.